OpenJML/openjml.github.io/tutorial/RACOutput.md

 A third alternative is to simply throw an exception upon encountering the first failed assertion.
 This might be used in fail-fast testing for example.

-`openjml-java -cp . -Dorg.jmlspecs.openjml.racexceptions T_RacOutput`
+`openjml-java -cp . -Dorg.jmlspecs.openjml.rac=exception T_RacOutput`

 produces the output